 Respecting the rights of other students presupposes that in the close and diverse society of residence life, student expression of opinion will be respectful of others and will be exercised in good taste and decency.
 Bigotry, hatred, and intolerance have no place in the residential community.
 In displaying or distributing expressions of opinion, students are expected to show respect for the aesthetic, social, moral, and religious feelings of others upon whom their views may be imposed.
 Students living in the residences are entitled to expect that those with whom they live will demonstrate tolerance for diversity and respect for privacy.

 All of our programs have a curfew.
 All students must be on their dorm floor by 11 pm, Sunday through Thursday, and by midnight on Friday and Saturday for curfew check.
-Students who are late for curfew will face discipline and may be sent home.
+Students who are late for curfew will face disciplinary action and may be sent home.
 There are no exceptions or extensions to the curfew.

 Once a student has been checked in, the student may not leave the building but is free to visit the other floors in the tower or gather with friends in the common areas on the fourth floor until 1 am, Sunday through Thursday, and 2 am on Friday and Saturday.
 At that time, all students must be in their dorm rooms with the lights off.